mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

     ^oliveoil                    69559     0.00     1.00   -0.1570    -91.28%
     ^egg                           565     0.00     1.00   -0.1722   -100.00%

-The example shows that based on the training set that was passed to vw-varinfo, eating egg has the biggest negative correlation with weight-increase, and bread and sweetened drinks are the biggest weight gain agents.
+The example shows that based on the training set that was passed to vw-varinfo, eating egg has the biggest negative correlation with weight-increase, and bread, icecream and sweetened drinks are the biggest weight gain agents.
 YMMV.

 # Usage: